opsabarsec/Dog-pictures-classification-by-Deep-Learning/README.md

 - Efficient breed recognition can be obtained through a web API, posting a picture and obtaining the most probable 5 breeds in matter of seconds.

-- An app for Android devices, DogNet, has been developed and deployed to Google Play .
+- An app for Android devices, OpenDogNet, has been developed and deployed to Google Play .